lucagrulla/node-tail/README.md

     * `error([data][, ...])`
 * `useWatchFile`: if set to `true` will force the use of `fs.watchFile` rather than delegating to the library the choice between `fs.watch` and `fs.watchFile` (default: `false`)
 * `encoding`: the encoding of the file to tail (default:`utf-8`)
+* `flushAtEOF`: if you want to force flush of content when end of file is reached even if there's no separator character

 # Emitted events
 `Tail` emits two events: